Cap-go/website/content/blog/how-to-send-specific-version-to-users.md

 To fix this, I crated the Channel system in Capgo.

-`npx @capgo/cli@latest upload -c production` will update to all users (if production channel is set to default)
+`npx @capgo/cli@latest bundle upload -c production` will update to all users (if production channel is set to default)

-If you do `npx @capgo/cli@latest upload -c development` then the version land to a different channel, this can be automatized in [GitHub action](/blog/manage-dev-and-prod-build-with-github-actions/).
+If you do `npx @capgo/cli@latest bundle upload -c development` then the version land to a different channel, this can be automatized in [GitHub action](/blog/manage-dev-and-prod-build-with-github-actions/).

 Then you have 2 way to let users get the updates from the channel